-Could you explain what is the Quality Management System?
+What is the Quality Management System?

 What quality certificates and standards are used in the medical sector?

-Currently, we’re implementing ISO13485 standard, which is a Quality Management System supplemented with regulatory requirements that are specifically used in healthcare.
-Since we’re already working in accordance with ISO 9001, so it will be the matter of filling in the gaps of the medical standard, which heavily relies on ISO9001.
+Currently, we’re implementing the ISO13485 standard, which is a Quality Management System supplemented with regulatory requirements that are specifically used in healthcare.
+Since we’re already working in accordance with ISO 9001, so it will be a matter of filling in the gaps of the medical standard, which heavily relies on ISO9001.
 We have a detailed plan already in progress.

-To get ISO13485 certified, among other things we also need a SW development project example from the medical sector where we will be able to show exactly the addressed requirements from the standards.
-Our current project activities in medical industry include our collaboration with a Polish R&D company, Pro-PLUS where we’ve been working on a software platform for monitoring Covid-19 patients.
+To get ISO13485 certified, among other things we also need an SW development project example from the medical sector where we will be able to show exactly the addressed requirements from the standards.
+Our current project activities in the medical industry include our collaboration with a Polish R&D company, Pro-PLUS where we’ve been working on a software platform for monitoring Covid-19 patients.
 Since our customer is already ISO13485 certified we, as a supplier, need to follow the same rules so that the solution is delivered and compliant with applicable requirements.
 We, as the Quality team, ensure that all process-related activities and requirements are addressed and specific products are being created at every stage of the project.

 Are there any other norms from the medical sector we’re currently following?

 Since medical devices can be safety-critical products, there’s a lot of risk management involved.
 This aspect must be covered from the very beginning of each project for both the automotive and the medical industry.
-For the latter sector, this is regulated with ISO 14971 standard, ‘Risk management for medical devices’.
-It’s a set of best industry practices that need to be followed throughout the project life cycle, so of course we follow it.
+For the latter sector, this is regulated with ISO 14971 standard, ‘Risk management for medical devices'.
+It’s a set of best industry practices that need to be followed throughout the project life cycle, so of course, we follow it.

-There’s also IEC 62304 that specifies framework for software development lifecycle in medical devices – from the initial requirements to the final verification of the product by the end users.
+There’s also IEC 62304 that specifies the framework for software development lifecycle in medical devices – from the initial requirements to the final verification of the product by the end-users.
 The lifecycle itself is similar to what we already know from other industries.
 Our experience in the automotive sector has been – once again – invaluable.
 We’ve been working with the A-SPICE and Functional Safety standards that are notoriously strict, so we already had processes and trusted methods in place.
-We can now use this foundation and adopt it when working on medical products.
+We can now use this foundation and adapt it when working on medical products.
 We didn’t have to start from scratch, we’ve been filling in the gaps as we’re moving along.